-Instead of burying managers and Governing Body members in statistical information, the purpose of Wage Comparability: Usable Data for Planning is to provide useable data for future planning considerations around the program.
+Instead of burying managers and Governing Body members in statistical information, the purpose of Wage Comparability: Usable Data for Planning is to provide usable data for future planning of program goals and objectives.

-How to use publically available data, Performance Standards’ requirements, and local agency job descriptions to justify BLS Occupational Groups chosen for data reference;
+- How to use publicly available data, Performance Standards’ requirements, and local agency job descriptions to justify BLS Occupational Groups chosen for data reference;

 For event announcements via email, please join the T/TAS news and updates by email service at http://orgs.wku.edu/ttas/email-announcements.php.